AMEX: Android Multi-annotation Expo Dataset for Mobile GUI Agents: Abstract

 \section{Abstract}

 AI agents have drawn increasing attention mostly on their ability to perceive environments, understand tasks, and autonomously achieve goals.
-To advance research on AI agents in mobile scenarios, we introduce the Android Multi-annotation EXpo (AMEX), a comprehensive, large-scale dataset designed for generalist mobile GUI-control agents.
-Their capabilities of completing complex tasks by directly interacting with the graphical user interface (GUI) on mobile devices are trained and evaluated with the proposed dataset.
-AMEX comprises over 104K high-resolution screenshots from 110 popular mobile applications, which are annotated at multiple levels.
-Unlike existing mobile device-control datasets, e.g., MoTIF~\cite{burns2021mobile}, \textsc{AitW}~\cite{rawles2023android}, etc., AMEX includes three levels of annotations: GUI interactive element grounding, GUI screen and element functionality descriptions, and complex natural language instructions, each averaging 13 steps with stepwise GUI-action chains.
+To advance research on AI agents in mobile scenarios, we introduce the Android Multi-annotation EXpo (AMEX), a comprehensive, large-scale dataset designed for generalist mobile GUI-control agents which are capable of completing tasks by directly interacting with the graphical user interface (GUI) on mobile devices.
+AMEX comprises over 104K high-resolution screenshots from popular mobile applications, which are annotated at multiple levels.
+Unlike existing GUI-related datasets, e.g., Rico~\cite{Deka:2017:Rico}, \textsc{AitW}~\cite{rawles2024androidinthewild}, etc., AMEX includes three levels of annotations: GUI interactive element grounding, GUI screen and element functionality descriptions, and complex natural language instructions with stepwise GUI-action chains.
 We develop this dataset from a more instructive and detailed perspective, complementing the general settings of existing datasets.
-Additionally, we develop a baseline model SPHINX Agent and compare its performance across state-of-the-art agents trained on other datasets.
-To facilitate further research, we open-source our dataset, models, and relevant evaluation tools.
-The project is available at \url{https://yuxiangchai.github.io/AMEX/}.
+Additionally, we finetune a baseline model SPHINX Agent and illustrate the effectiveness of AMEX.